 Advisors should request that at least 24 hours before the interview that the interview is recorded.
 While the Home Office now says that they automatically record all interviews, it is still worth putting this request in writing – see information from Right to Remain provided here.

-If a support worker or independent interpreter is attending, you must write to the Home Office to get permission for this first.
+If a support worker or independent interpreter is attending, you should notify the Home Office beforehand.
 See information here.

 After the interview